m-wojnar/reinforced-lib/docs/source/getting_started.rst

     # ...

-Dynamic parameters change
+Dynamic parameter change
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Another feature of the saving mechanism is that it allows us to dynamically change training parameters.
-Let's recall the above example and modify it a little.
-We now want to modify on-the-run the ``decay``
+Let us recall the above example and modify it a little.
+We now want to modify on-the-fly the ``decay``
-parameter (responsible for the 'memory' of the thompson sampling agent).
+parameter (responsible for the 'memory' of the Thompson sampling agent).

 .. code-block:: python